grempe/sharkey/README.md

 # Sharkey

-Sharkey is a [TypeScript](https://www.typescriptlang.org/)-based CLI utility that uses [Deno](https://deno.com/runtime) to generate a random [age](https://age-encryption.org/) encryption identity keypair.
+Sharkey is a [TypeScript](https://www.typescriptlang.org/)-based CLI utility that uses [Deno](https://deno.com/runtime) to generate a random [age](https://age-encryption.org/) public key encryption identity keypair.
 The [age](https://age-encryption.org/) secret key is split into shares, which can only be recovered when a minimum number of shareholders collaborate.
-This tool is ideal for secure data encryption to a public key, only decryptable by a minimum number of shareholders.
+This tool is ideal for secure data encryption to a public key, only decryptable by a threshold number of shareholders.

 ## The problem

 Let's assume, for example, that you want to make your password manager's passphrase available to the person(s) you have designated as your "digital executor" in your last will and testament.

 Your password manager likely contains every sensitive credential needed to steal not only your identity, but many of the assets you own.
-You must be sure that your plan protects against ever revealing its contents, until you want it revealed.
+You must be sure that your plan protects against ever revealing its contents, until they should be to the right person.

 The easiest way to do this would be to write down the passphrase and store it with your important papers.
 Sounds simple right?
-However, this method is not only insecure, it is unlikely to even work when it is needed most.
+However, this method is not only insecure, it risks not working when it is needed most.

 Over a timescale of years can you be certain that: